 The Haymarket Regional Food Pantry wishes to express its sincere thanks to the following organizations for serving as Donation Locations and conducting food drives for the pantry during the summer months:

 We would also like to send special thanks to Girl Scout Troop #6229 for donating new shelves to the Haymarket Regional Food Pantry.

 We greatly appreciate all of the continued support that we receive from individuals, families, community groups and area businesses.

 Cathie Braun is hosting a Cereal Drive at the Gainesville Giant located on Linton Hall Road on September 13, 2015.

 Please stop by and drop off a few boxes to her.
 The drive will greatly assist our families at the food pantry.

 The Haymarket Regional Food Pantry would like to shout-out a note of thanks to New Life Wesleyan Church in Gainesville, VA.

 Members of the church recently donated a large quantity of food donations to the pantry.
 They also delivered monetary donations in the form of money and gift cards.
 We greatly appreciate their support!

-Thursday, April 20, May 10, June 14 at 5:00PMThe Food Pantry follows Prince William County Schools regarding closures due to weather.
+Saturday, June 17 at 12:30PMThe Food Pantry follows Prince William County Schools regarding closures due to weather.